 You won’t believe how quick and easy it is to make your own oat flour at home.
 This is the cheapest and fastest way to make this gluten free staple flour!

-This one isn’t so much a recipe as a method.
+Making your own oat flour doesn’t require as much a recipe as a method.

 Process consistently on high for 1-2 more minutes until the oats are as finely ground as possible (see note).

-You'll find that the homemade stuff is very difficult, if not impossible, to get as finely ground as the packaged oat flour, but in my experience the difference to the final baked good is negligible.
+- You'll find that the homemade stuff is very difficult, if not impossible, to get as finely ground as the packaged oat flour, but in my experience the difference to the final baked good is negligible.

-Store in an airtight container for up to a month at room temperature or up to 3 months in the freezer.
+- Store in an airtight container for up to a month at room temperature or up to 3 months in the freezer.